sitedata/checklyhq.com/site/content/docs/browser-checks/partials-code-snippets.md

     ```

     Notice we are referencing the `GITHUB_USER` and `GITHUB_PWD` environment variables.
 All environment variables are available
     in partials / snippets, just like in "normal" browser check scripts.
-Your snippet should look like the screen shot below.
+Your snippet should look like the screenshot below.

     ![browser check code snippet](/docs/images/browser-checks/code-snippet.png)